ndemont/libft_tests/README.md

 ```
 git clone git@github.com:nboisde/Libft_tests.git Libft_tests
 ```
-Then copy your libft folder in the root Libft_tests folder.

-It should have the name `libft` to works.
+Then copy your libft folder in the root Libft_tests folder (it should have the name `libft` to work)

 The path should be as followed:
 ```